aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ### Loss

-The VQVAE loss is composed of three components, which each have their own interpretation and effect. <description of this>
+The VQVAE loss is composed of three components, which each have their own interpretation and effect.
+The first term is the codebook loss, which uses the l2 error to move the embedding vectors towards the encoder inputs.
+The second term is commitment loss.
+By pushing the encoder to commit to an embedding, it is used to ensure that the volume of the embedding space does not grow arbitrarily.

 In terms of measuring reconstruction fidelity, the Structural Similarity Index (SSIM) was used.
 This is a framework for assessing the similarity and visibility of differences between a 'distorted' image and a reference image, based on the degradation of or change in structural information [?].
 It holds a benefit over other metrics as it takes texture and structural information into account, and incorporates perceptual phenomena such as luminance and contrast [?].
 In the case of this project, the SSIM is measured in reference to the original uncompressed/unedited HipMRI image.

+### Optimiser, and optimisation process

+Optimisation process utilises the Straight Through Estimator trick.
+As the latent space is discretised, this step is required to allow differentiability and so that the gradient backpropagations may pass through the non-differentiable vector-quantised component.

 ###